Flask

 3. float: Matches floating-point numbers.
 Example: /price/<float:price>

 path: Matches text including slashes.
-Example: /files/<path:filename>
+Example: /files/<path:filename>Example with converters:

 @app.route('/post/<int:post_id>')